elypia/alexis/README.md

 ## For Developers
 ### Self-Hosting
-I recommend you use me through any of the invite links in this repository so you get, the me managed and served by Elypia, however if you're a developer or have the technical knowledge, you're always welcome to build and self-host me however you want, or clone me so you can modify my behaviour.
+I recommend you use me through my invite link in this repository so you get, the me, managed and served by Elypia, however if you're a developer or have the technical knowledge, you're always welcome to build and self-host me however you want, or clone me so you can modify my behaviour.